 However, as painting is a visual language, I believe that it is exceedingly helpful to see something develop step by step.
 Therefore in this cloud painting tutorial, I have documented the progression of easy cloud painting techniques I use to paint clouds in oil.

 First we will start learning how to paint clouds with a single cloud painting study.
-The second half of this article will dive into learning how to create a cloudy sky painting with multiple clouds.
-So stay tuned after the singular cloud painting demonstration – directly below, for the cloudy sky painting tutorial later on in this article!
+Then later on in this article, we will dive into learning how to paint multiple clouds together with a cloudy sky tutorial.

 The first step in learning how to paint clouds, starts with how to paint the sky.
 I start out painting the blue of the sky as this color is darker than the ‘white’ cloud and want to create a sense of contrast right from the start.